 Download the Everbridge App.

-If you have a "tulane.edu" address, you are eligible to download this free phone app directly from on your phone.
+If you have a "tulane.edu" address, you are eligible to download this free phone app directly on your phone.
 This app features a "virtual escort," a means of confidentially reporting a crime, and a function to assist us in locating you should you get lost.
-The power of "GPS tracking technology can be in the palm of your hand."
+There is even a 'panic button' which will alert our dispatch center and put you directly in touch with the TUPD.
 The system only tracks data when you activate it.
 Your information remains on a secure server unless you activate it!

 The bathrooms available in the French Quarter are few and far between.